einbahnstrasse/MHL-Synthesis-Techniques/index.md

 2. headphones
 3. MaxMSP
 4. the bach library for computer-assisted composition
-5. the Modalys library for physical modeling synthesis
-6. Terminal (pre-packaged on macOS/Linux) or Terminal Emulator (download for Windows users)
+5. Terminal (pre-packaged on macOS/Linux) or Terminal Emulator (download for Windows users)
-7. Git version control system
+6. Git version control system
-8. a public account on _GitHub.com_
+7. a public account on _GitHub.com_
-9. Google Chrome or any web browser that will allow you to access our Course Website & materials
+8. Google Chrome or any web browser that will allow you to access our Course Website & materials
-10. various other plugins and apps listed throughout the semester
+9. various other plugins and apps listed throughout the semester

 ## 3. Expectations